giraone/reactor-kafka/README.md

 - ShutdownHooks => dispose the subscription
 - receive vs. receiveAutoAck
-- Producer test are disabled because flaky
+- Producer test are disabled because they are currently flaky

 ## Lessons learned